-We recently interviewed John Buie, CEO of SCI Global Services, a global digital marketing agency serving some of the largest pharmaceutical and medical brands, to understand how ActivTrak helped SCI successfully transition to a remote workforce without disrupting business operations during COVID-19.
+We recently interviewed John Buie, CEO of SCI Global Services, a global digital marketing agency serving some of the largest pharmaceutical and medical brands, to understand how ActivTrak helped SCI successfully transition to a remote workforce without disrupting employee productivity or overall business operations during COVID-19.

 Q: How was ActivTrak rolled out to your remote workforce?